streetpea/chiaki-ng/docs/setup/controlling.md

 !!!
 Tip
     If you created the Steam Shortcut through the menu, it automatically adds the correct chiaki4deck+ mic controller profile for you on Steam Deck.

 Get all of the shortcuts mapped to Steam Deck controls.
-Start by going to the `chiaki4deck` game menu and selecting the controller layout to configure controller options.
+Start by going to the `chiaki-ng` game menu and selecting the controller layout to configure controller options.

 === "Game Mode"